blackbird71SR/Programming-Quotes/quotes.md

 43. > Whether you want to uncover the secrets of the universe , or you just want to pursue a career in 21st century , basic computer programming is an essential skills to learn. __Stephen Hawking__
 44. > Computers themselves, and software yet to be developed, will revolutionize the way we learn. __Steve Jobs__
 45. > Programming is the art of algorithm design and the craft of debugging errant code. __Ellen Ullman__
+46. > The brain sure as hell doesn't work by somebody programming in rules.__Geoffrey Hinton__